Purpose Driven Startup Coherence Lesson from ‘Big Pharma’

 One look at the Big Pharma advertising story shows that purpose and profit can come into conflict, especially in those situations where government has not sought to legislate frameworks for corporate behavior either by default or the effect of lobbying.
 Entrepreneurs need to be very sensitive to any incoherence between purpose and profit, both intentional and unintended.

-Entrepreneurs working to ensure purpose driven startup coherence can use this mindmap of stakeholders as a basis for building the map of their own venture’s future stakeholders.
+Entrepreneurs working to ensure purpose driven startup coherence, can use this mindmap of stakeholders as a basis for building the map of their own venture’s future stakeholders.
 Thinking about them formally can avoid strategic error.
 Of course, you will need to define your own stakeholders—they’ll not be exactly like this schematic version.
+Purpose Driven Startup Coherence: a diagram to represent many of the stakeholders that a startup, or established business may have.

 So, when you have defined your purpose, you can consider your business plans for each stakeholder to see whether you risk clashes between stakeholder interests and your own.
 You can also consider both formal communications with each stakeholder as well as the unplanned communication that takes place simply as a consequence of doing business.